rthalley/dnspython/doc/rdata-types.rst

 *rdataclass* and *rdatatype*.
 The class is almost always `IN`, the Internet class, and may often be omitted in the dnspython APIs.

-The ``dns.rdataclass`` module provides constants for each defined rdata class, as well as some helpful functions.
-The ``dns.rdatatype`` module does the same for rdata types.
+The :py:mod:`dns.rdataclass` module provides constants for each defined rdata class, as well as some helpful functions.
+The :py:mod:`dns.rdatatype` module does the same for rdata types.
 Examples of the constants are::

   dns.rdataclass.IN